INL/BlackLab/site/docs/guide/corpus-query-language.md

     'cat' ==>nl _

-The hit for this query will be `cat` in the English field, and the match info will contain a group named `rel` with all alignment relations found (just the one in this case, between the word `cat` and its Dutch equivalent).
+The hit for this query will be `cat` in the English field, and the match info will contain a group named `rels` with all alignment relations found (just the one in this case, between the word `cat` and its Dutch equivalent).
 The hit response structure will also contain an `otherFields` section containing the corresponding Dutch content fragment.
 The location of the Dutch word aligned with the English word `cat` can be found from the relation in the `rel` capture, which includes `targetField`, `targetStart` and `targetEnd`.

 Assuming your data has both sentence and word alignments, and you want to find all alignments for a sentence containing `cat`, you could use: